 Alternative Lending – we say Yes when your bank says NO!

 Alternative lending is a new hybrid in the Canadian mortgage lending landscape.
 It is institutional lending, targeted at borrowers that do not meet traditional lending criteria.

 Borrowers might not qualify for traditional lending because their credit is below the minimum required.
-Moreover, a borrower with impeccable credit history, solid employment tenure, might not qualify for mainstream lending.
+Moreover, a borrower with impeccable credit history, may also not qualify for mainstream lending.
 The latter might be due to high debt service ratios( TDS and GDS), or are self employed and cannot prove their income.

-Therefore we are seeing more and more excellent credit borrowers turning to this type of lending or B mortgages.
+We are seeing more excellent credit borrowers turning to alternative lending or B mortgages.
 Moreover, B lenders have effectively reduced their pricing aimed specifically at these high credit score borrowers.
 As of today, the lowest pricing for a B mortgage for a borrower with a beacon of 680+ is 2.99%.

 Another advantage of B lending mortgage is the term is usually much shorter.
 1 2 or 3 years are common.
 This allows a borrower not to be locked in for any longer than it would take for credit improvement and qualify mainstream.